JetBrains/amper/docs/Documentation.md

 #### Configuring C-interop using the Gradle build file

-Use the following configuration to add C-interopn in a Gradle-based Amper:
+Use the following configuration to add C-interop in a Gradle-based Amper project:

 ```kotlin
 import org.jetbrains.kotlin.gradle.plugin.mpp.KotlinNativeTarget